GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/feature-status/index.md

 layout: 'layouts/doc-post.njk'
 title: 'Status of pending FLEDGE capabilities'
 subhead: >
-  Learn the status of FLEDGE auction features as we approach third-party cookie deprecation.
+  Learn more about FLEDGE auction features as we approach third-party cookie deprecation.
 description: >
-  Learn the status of FLEDGE auction features as we approach third-party cookie deprecation.
+  Learn more about FLEDGE auction features as we approach third-party cookie deprecation.
 date: 2023-02-09
+updated: 2023-03-14
 authors:
   - tristramsouthey
   - kevinkiklee
 ---

 As we move [FLEDGE](/docs/privacy-sandbox/fledge/) closer to general availability and approach third-party cookie deprecation in Chrome, you may be wondering about the availability of FLEDGE services and features.
-In this update, we provide a list of the scoped FLEDGE features and when they’ll be supported.
+Here you'll find a list of the scoped FLEDGE features and when they'll be supported.

 <table class="with-heading-tint with-borders width-full">
   <thead>